Gallbladder attacks can be scary, and sometimes people can mistake them for a heart attack.

 Similar as heart attack, gallbladder attack can come on suddenly and last between few minutes or few hours.

-You definitely need hospitalization, but staying calm and recognizing the gallbladder attack symptoms is important to your health.
+You definitely need hospitalization, but staying calm and recognizing the symptoms is important to your health.

 What is the gallbladder?